DomWilliams0/name-needed/.planning/backlog.md

 * food/drink vessels and wastage
 * refactor item usage to be less generic at the system level
 	* instead of iterating over holders with (using comp, inventory comp), iterate over *items* with (being used comp, edible comp), (being used comp, other usage comp) etc
+* consider defining AI in definitions with a collection of "features" rather than raw DSEs/behaviours

 ## World generation
 * biomes